PaulBarnesUK/comprensi-chrome-extension/README.md

 # Language Level for YouTube

-A Chrome extension that helps language learners track and rate the difficulty of YouTube videos through pairwise comparisons using the TrueSkill rating system.
+A Chrome extension that helps language learners by estimating the difficulty level of YouTube videos through community feedback.
+By collaboratively rating videos through pairwise comparisons, users contribute to a community-driven system that enhances everyone's learning experience.

 ## Features